Sambridda/Palm-Oil-System-Design/README.md

 This project was undertaken as a Junior Automation Design Architect during an internship at MEPL, working under the direction of the senior project lead.
 The scope of personal contributions is as follows:

 **Thermal Sizing & Proposal Authorship**
-All thermal calculations, coil sizing, case matrix analysis (A.A / A.B / B.A / B.B in Proposal I; unified 1-inch supply with 1–2 inch coil bore sweep in Proposal II), phase-change modelling, solar reliability analysis, and the full engineering proposal documents were produced independently, grounded in the self-authored VCH Sizing Framework (2nd Ed.).
+All thermal calculations, coil sizing, case matrix analysis (A.A / A.B / B.A / B.B in Proposal I; unified 1-inch supply with 1–2 inch coil bore sweep in Proposal II; fixed 2-inch bore, individualised-feed, and three-way priority architecture in Proposal III), phase-change modelling, solar reliability analysis, and the full engineering proposal documents were produced independently, grounded in the self-authored VCH Sizing Framework (2nd Ed.).

 **Process Architecture**
-The single-pump solar feedback loop topology — where the solar collectors and primary process circuit share one high-pressure pump rather than requiring a dedicated secondary pump — was independently conceived and designed.
-This PFD architecture has not yet been formally reviewed with the senior engineer and is pending discussion.
+The single-pump solar feedback loop topology, the individualised T10 feed restructuring, the PO tank isolation logic, and the P1/P2/P3 sequential-budget priority ladder were independently conceived and designed.
+This architecture has not yet been formally reviewed with the senior engineer and is pending discussion.

 **Tank Geometry (Collaborative)**
 Initial vessel proportions and aspect ratio estimates were produced as part of the thermal sizing work.
 Detailed manufacturable geometry and SolidWorks verification were completed by the team's mechanical engineer, who refined the dimensions to minimise plate waste and weld seam count.